deltachat/deltachat-pages/en/help.md

 it's best to setup [guaranteed end-to-end encryption with them](#howtoe2ee) and then create a guaranteed end-to-end encrypted group chat with you two as members.
-In this group chat all messages will be end-to-end encrypted even if the direct "1:1" chat between you has a ["Messages may not be end-to-end encrypted anymore"](#nocryptanymore) warning.
+In this group chat all messages will be end-to-end encrypted even if the direct chat between you two has a ["Messages may not be end-to-end encrypted anymore"](#nocryptanymore) warning.